peyoot/dey-aio/README.md

 To exit, Please type `exit` inside the container and then run: `docker-compose down` to remove this container.

+  * additional packages
+For dey3.0, You'll need to upgrade and install additional packages.

+sudo apt update -y
+sudo apt upgrade -y
+sudo apt install git-lfs -y

+dey is also the default password you need to input

 ## 4. License
 MIT